shanedrabing/polyfoto/README.md

 - `-p` : Proportional center of construction.
 0 being the top of the canvas, 1 being the bottom.
 - `-c` : Proportional chance to consume image.
-1 meaning each image will be consumed on upon use, 0 meaning the image will never be consumed being the bottom.
+0 means no image is consumed, 1 each image always consumed
 - `-s` : Rescaling factor.
 Normally 4x target size.
 - `-t` : Pixel height of thumbnails.
 Used for the math operations, 16px height by default.